 Please follow these instructions for submitting your work for adjudication:

-- In the area of film or video, one or more works may be submitted on VHS, mini-DV or DVD.
+- In the area of 16 mm film or video , one or more works may be submitted on VHS, mini-DV or DVD.
 The work must be clearly identified in terms of your role in the creation of the work.
 If you created the work with several students, you must clearly state what work you did on the film or video.

-- In the area of chemical photography, classes will involve darkroom/chemistry work.
-One year of darkroom experience is required.
-For digital photography, computer editing will replace darkroom work.
+- In the area of digital photography, students will engage in computer editing .
 Some darkroom experience is desired by not required.
 Your portfolio should include at least eight, but not more than twelve, individual photographs or slides.

-- In the area of computer arts, your portfolio should include at least five, but not more than fifteen, examples of works on disk, DVD, VHS, slide, photocopy, or paper print.
+- In the area of computer animation and intermedia , your portfolio should include at least five, but not more than fifteen, examples of works on disk, DVD, VHS, slide, photocopy, or paper print.

 You can have your work adjudicated in one of two ways: